mariab-b/prj4-chapter-3/README.md

 *****************************************************************************************************************************

-Currently, the project only makes use of HTML.
+Currently, the project only makes use of HTML and CSS.